 The Challenges of Integrated Marketing

-It’s understandable that those companies that are fully equipped and truly grasp integrated marketing are among the minority.
+It’s understandable that those companies that are fully equipped and truly grasp tracking integrated marketing and are able to do it well are among the minority.
 Perhaps the greatest challenge of cross-channel marketing is the sheer number and variety of channels and media involved, including:

 - Email marketing